learn-co-curriculum/partial-locals-lab/README.md

    matches.
 To help you out, you'll want to write a flexibly matching (or "wildcard") query in ActiveRecord that follows the form: `Student.where("name LIKE ?", "%M%")`.
-You should be able to visually test this by visiting `http://localhost:3000?q="search_text"`.
-Doing so will mean that you will have a `q` parameter whose data can be fit into a `LIKE` query.
+You should be able to visually test this by visiting `http://localhost:3000?query="search_text"`.
+Doing so will mean that you will have a `query` parameter whose data can be fit into a `LIKE` query.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/partial-locals-lab'>Partial with Locals Lab</a> on Learn.co and start learning to code for free.</p>